AnthusAI/Give-an-Agent-a-Tool/README.md

 ```

 The tests verify:
-- ✅ **Traditional approach**: Handles all supported formats correctly
+- ✅ **Traditional approach**: Handles supported CSV formats with explicit logic
-- ✅ **Agent approach**: Business logic tools work independently
+- ✅ **Agent approach**: Business logic tools work independently + **Real OpenAI integration tests**
-- ✅ **Error handling**: Both approaches handle edge cases gracefully
+- ✅ **Error handling**: Both approaches handle edge cases (traditional breaks on international formats)
 - ✅ **Paradigm differences**: Tests demonstrate where each approach excels
-- ✅ **Integration**: Demo script works with and without API keys
+- ✅ **Integration**: Demo script works with and without API keys, real API calls in tests

 ## Try It Yourself

-1. Run both examples with the same inputs
+1. Run both examples with the same CSV inputs
-2. Try adding a new input format to each approach
+2. Try adding a new language/country format to each approach
-3. See which one is easier to extend and maintain
+3. See which one handles unexpected CSV structures better
-4. Run the tests to see comprehensive coverage of both paradigms
+4. Run the tests to see comprehensive coverage including real OpenAI integration

 The future of programming isn't about writing fewer lines of code—it's about writing **better** code that's more flexible, maintainable, and adaptable.